Governments as entrepreneurs (Part 1)

-One mistake that governments make when crafting citizenship-by-investment programs is that they tend to impose a minimum time per year that must be spent through ongoing residency requirements, otherwise the citizenship or residency may be lost.
-The argument against a minimum time spent in country is that the investor has already made the investment – why continue to place residency requirements on them?
+One mistake that governments make when crafting citizenship-by-investment programs is that they tend to impose a minimum time per year that must be spent through ongoing residency requirements, otherwise, the citizenship or residency may be lost.
+The argument against a minimum time spent in the country is that the investor has already made the investment – why continue to place residency requirements on them?

 Conversely, let us posit that it is important (politically or otherwise) that new citizens provide some ongoing value to the country.
-This is best accomplished through entrepreneurship programs, rather than an investments in bonds or real estate.
+This is best accomplished through entrepreneurship programs, rather than investments in bonds or real estate.
 Investors trade money for an asset and an expected ROI.
 Entrepreneurs invest time and sweat equity to build a business.

 Tax & Tax Residency

 If governments are sufficiently motivated to attract entrepreneurs to their country, they will find that there are many different entrepreneurs who wish to do business with the proper certification as a tax resident.
 The tax rate does not have to be effectively zero!
-An appropriate, but small level of taxation can be balanced against the financial requirements of the government.
+An appropriate, but a small level of taxation can be balanced against the financial requirements of the government.
 However, the most important aspect of residency may just be tax residency.

-A residency program that requires a resident to reside in the country for only a certain number of days per year, and run their business affairs through the company provided, is an excellent option.
+A residency program that requires a resident to reside in the country for only a certain number of days per year, and runs their business affairs through the company provided, is an excellent option.
 Estonia’s e-residency (discussed at length later) does not provide tax residency (and its protections).
 This means that applicants to this particular program are not given any tax certainty.

 One country that has it right is Panama.
 Its Executive Decree 343 allows for persons from favored nations to become residents, and they need to be present in the country just one day per year.
 New residents must start a company or invest in real estate (to the amount of ~$100,000), after making an initial $5,000 deposit in a bank account.